toralf/torutils/README.md

 ```

 and to (re-)start the Tor service(s).
-Check in another terminal that your ssh login still works.
+Check in another terminal that your ssh login and other services still works.
-Then check the reachability of all services.
 Watch the iptables live statistics by:

 ```bash